devangsranatx/devangsranatx/README.md

 ## Hi there

 ## 👋 About Me
-Hi, I'm Devang RAna, a detail-oriented QA tester with a strong foundation in manual and automated testing.
-I recently completed a QA Bootcamp and am passionate about finding bugs and improving product quality.
+Hi, I'm Devang Rana, a detail-oriented QA tester with a strong foundation in manual and automated testing.
+I am passionate about finding bugs and improving product quality.

 ## 🧪 Skills & Tools
 - Manual Testing